zukunft/zukunft.com/docs/llm/pending_prio_2.md

-exception that needs a comment behind it saying why. the coded check is `coding_rule_tests::php_user_message_creation_tests`, which regenerates `docs/code_user_message_exceptions.md` — that doc is the work list and must shrink, never grow. its "messages that never reach the caller" section (48 today) is the third list next to the parameter defaults and the nullable parameters, and it is worked the same way. the done passes are in the git history; only what is still open is listed here.
+exception that needs a comment behind it saying why. the coded check is `coding_rule_tests::php_user_message_creation_tests`, which regenerates `docs/code_user_message_exceptions.md` — that doc is the work list and must shrink, never grow. the nullable parameters, the unexplained creations and the "messages that never reach the caller" sections are **empty**: every deliberate drop now carries the literal `not reported` marker in its comment (a display path, a permission-check fill, a deprecated function, ...), so a new lost message fails the coded check. only the 19 parameter defaults are left. the done passes are in the git history; only what is still open is listed here.

 1. **apply the readiness ladder to the named lists as well** (the link list is done): the ladder is